I. The significance of ventilation

-The air inlet is the inlet of the ventilation and air conditioning system to collect fresh outdoor air, and its location should meet the following requirements:
+The air inlet is the entrance of the ventilation and air conditioning system for collecting fresh outdoor air, and its location should meet the following requirements:

-(1) Locate in a location with clean outdoor air.
+(1) It should be situated in an area with clean outdoor air.

 (2) To prevent the exhaust air from being sucked back into the system, the air inlet should be located on the upwind side of the exhaust air outlet and lower than the exhaust air outlet.

-(3) The distance between the bottom of the air inlet and the outdoor ground is generally not less than 2cm to avoid inhaling ground dust.
+(3) The distance between the bottom of the air inlet and the outdoor ground should generally be not less than 2cm to avoid inhaling ground dust.

-(4) The air inlet of the cooling system should be located on the external wall with the sun at the back.
+(4) For cooling systems, the air inlet should be located on the external wall with the sun at the back.

 Dust removal equipment

-In order to prevent air pollution, the exhaust system should be purified according to the actual situation before the air is discharged into the atmosphere, so that the dust is separated from the air.
+To prevent air pollution, the exhaust system should be purified before discharging air into the atmosphere to separate dust from the air.

 Fireproofing and smoke exhaust

-In order to prevent the spread of fire and hazards, in high-rise buildings, fire and smoke exhaust design must be carried out.
+To prevent the spread of fire and hazards, high-rise buildings must have fire and smoke exhaust designs.

-The purpose of fire prevention is to prevent the spread of fire and extinguish the fire.
+The aim of fire prevention is to prevent the spread of fire and extinguish the fire.

-In the design for fireproofing and smoke exhaust in a high-rise building, the building is usually divided into several fire and smoke partitions and the partitions are separated by firewalls and fire doors to prevent fire and smoke from spreading from one partition to another.
+In the design for fireproofing and smoke exhaust in a high-rise building, the building is usually divided into several fire and smoke partitions, which are separated by firewalls and fire doors to prevent the spread of fire and smoke from one partition to another.

 Mechanisms of smoke diffusion

-It can be seen that when a fire occurs in the lower part of a building or a room on the windward side, due to the effects of wind pressure and heat pressure, the fire is more harmful than the upper part of the building or a room on the leeward side.
+When a fire occurs in a lower part of a building or a room on the windward side, the effects of wind pressure and heat pressure can make the fire more harmful than in the upper part of the building or a room on the leeward side.

-In addition, when a fire occurs, the power provided by the air conditioning system fans and the chimney effect created by the vertical ducts can cause smoke and fire to spread along the ducts, quickly spreading as far as the ducts can reach.
+During a fire, the power provided by the air conditioning system fans and the chimney effect created by vertical ducts can cause smoke and fire to spread along the ducts, quickly reaching as far as the ducts can reach.

 Forms of building fire and smoke exhaust: